June Program Chair - Bob Ferguson

 April Program Chair - Gabe Gruber

 - Apr 15, 2025 – The Cali School of Music at Montclair State University – Invited speaker Kathryn Lockwood is a professor of music at the John J. Cali School of Music at Montclair State University and a violist.
 She serves as the curator of the Immersive Residency Program at the school and oversees weeklong residency visits of internationally renowned artists and groups.
 She will discuss the Cali School and its programs, which include graduate level music education and music learning for high school students intending to major in music.
-Kathryn will enliven her presentations with clips of musical performances by faculty, students, and groups. [in-person and on Zoom]
+Kathryn will enliven her presentations with clips of musical performances by faculty, students, and groups. [no video]

 March Program Chair – Steven McCabe